tylermaire/covid19-r-analysis/README.md

-# COVID-19 R Analysis Project
+# COVID-19 R and SQL Analysis Project

 ## 🔍 Overview
 This project presents a comprehensive exploratory and statistical analysis of global COVID-19 data using R. The goal is to showcase advanced data wrangling, visualization, and statistical testing skills that are directly relevant to data analyst roles.